mirioeggmann/gradus/README.md

 # Gradus

 ## Info
-("The real one" will follow -> had to improvise for a [school documentation](https://www.dropbox.com/sh/4xcel47e5ui0vf9/AABj8ATMW_1Kw0Bw9hqefUdPa/abgaben?dl=0&preview=realisierungsbericht_menzel_brechbuehler_bieri_eggmann-1.0.0.pdf) -.-)
+("The real one" will follow -> had to improvise for [school docs](https://github.com/mirioeggmann/iet-gibb/tree/master/modul_306) -.-)

 Early 2017 it will be available at https://gradus.mirioeggmann.ch or you will be able to set it up on your own server.